Relocating Content Block Settings back to XBlocks

 5. Maximum attempts

-6. Matlab api key
+6. Matlab API key (candidate for deprecation)

-7. Lti passports
+7. LTI passports

-8. Force flexible grading for peer oras
+8. Force flexible grading for peer ORAs

-9. Enable video caching system
+9. Enable video caching system (candidate for deprecation)

 10. Enable latex compiler